yangbeomseok/KAIST_AI_Failure_Idea_Contest_AI_Crosscheck_Court/README.md

 ### Prerequisites
 - **Node.js** 16.0 or higher
 - **npm** 8.0 or higher
-- API keys for at least two AI services (OpenAI, Claude, Gemini, or Perplexity)
+- API keys for at least two AI services (OpenAI, Claude, Gemini, Perplexity, Grok, or CLOVA X)
 - Modern web browser with WebGL support for 3D animations

 ### 1. Clone Repository